hexparrot/mineos-node/README.md

 Support
 -------

-Create an issue in github or start a post on the [http://discourse.codeemo.com/](MineOS support forums).
+Create an issue in github or start a post on the [MineOS support forums](http://discourse.codeemo.com).

 CURRENTLY WORKING
 -------